adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Endpoints

 Exposing API to the world can be done through API Gateway service.

-Similar as with Lambdas we can create Gateways in two ways:
-- by using resource with type `AWS::ApiGateway::RestApi` (and few others from `AWS::ApiGateway::*` namespace), which allows detailed configuration of API Gateway
-- by using resource with type `AWS::Serverless::Api`, which simplifies API Gateway creation to single resource

 Basic definition of API Gateway looks like this: